This painted heart suncatcher craft always brighten up our windows as we wrap up Winter and wait for Spring! Check out our homemade suncatcher paint!

 – tempera paint and paintbrushes

 Create a heart shaped design out of hot glue on wax paper, making various places for the kids to paint.
+Older kids can make these on their own, or templates can be created ahead of time for a larger class.

 We made a few different designs, and there is really no messing these up!